Topological Data Analysis Applications in Natural Language Processing: A Survey

-\textbf{\textit{Attention Weights.}} BERT's attention weights have been transformed to both directed and undirected graphs, on top of which different TDA features are extracted for text classification tasks such as deepfake text detection~\cite{kushnareva2021artificial,uchendu2023topformer}, robustness evaluation of TDA features~\cite{perez2022topological}, authorship attribution of Japanese texts~\cite{sakurai2025authorship}, out-of-distribution detection (OOD)~\cite{pollano2023detecting,perez2022topological}, and vulnerability detection in code \cite{snopov2024vulnerability}.
-Next, this framework is applied to the sentiment and semantic analysis task, specifically on human linguistic competence (i.e., grammatical acceptability judgment) ~\cite{cherniavskii2022acceptability,proskurina2023can,perez2022topological}, dialog term extraction~\cite{vukovic2022dialogue}, and document coherence~\cite{jain2024beyond}.
-Similarly, with the same framework, a speech and music processing application~\cite{tulchinskii2023topological}.
-Finally, researchers attempt the model interpretation and analysis task, where \citet{kostenok2023uncertainty} uses the topological features extracted from the attention weights to estimate uncertainty in the encoder models, and \citet{proskura2024beyond} performs dynamic weighting for creating ensemble models.
+\textbf{\texttt{Attention Weights.}} Attention weights extracted from BERT and its variants (e.g., RoBERTa) have been transformed to both directed and undirected graphs, on top of which different TDA features are extracted for the \textit{text classification task} such as deepfake text detection~\cite{kushnareva2021artificial}, LLM hallucination detection \cite{bazarova2025hallucination}, Code-LLM hallucination detection \cite{voronkova2026topology}, robustness evaluation of TDA features~\cite{perez2022topological}, authorship attribution of Japanese texts~\cite{sakurai2025authorship}, out-of-distribution detection (OOD)~\cite{pollano2023detecting,perez2022topological}, and vulnerability detection in code \cite{snopov2024vulnerability}.
+Additionally, this framework is applied to the \textit{sentiment \& semantic analysis task}, specifically on human linguistic competence (i.e., grammatical acceptability judgment) ~\cite{cherniavskii2022acceptability,proskurina2023can,perez2022topological}, dialog term extraction~\cite{vukovic2022dialogue}, and document coherence~\cite{jain2024beyond}.
+Similarly, with the same framework, we observe a \textit{speech processing} application~\cite{tulchinskii2023topological}.
+Finally, researchers attempt the \textit{model interpretation \& analysis task}, where Kostenok et al. \cite{kostenok2023uncertainty} estimates uncertainty in encoder models; Samaga et al. \cite{samaga2026halluzig} characterizes the occurrence of hallucination in LLMs; Tsai et al. \cite{tsai2026shape} performs the same experiments to investigate the effects of sandbagging and code-injections in language model latent space; Varadarajan et al. \cite{varadarajan2025augmentingbiasdetectionllms} examines why GPT-2 significantly misrepresents gender and race identity categories by identifying which attention heads are responsible for the misclassification of specific identity groups; and Proskura et al. \cite{proskura2024beyond} performs dynamic weighting for building ensemble models.